Theban Cycle

 The Theban Cycle (Θηβαϊκὸς Κύκλος) is a collection of four lost epics of ancient Greek literature which tells the mythological history of the Boeotian city of Thebes.
 They were composed in dactylic hexameter verse and believed to be recorded between 750 and 500 BC.
 The epics took place before the Trojan War and centered around the Theban royal family.

 The epics of the Theban Cycle were the Oedipodea, the Thebaid, the Epigoni, and the Alcmeonis.

 Overview

 In the collection, the precise sequence of events and the handling of characters and plots are difficult to reconstruct.
-To say the least, there are very few fragments for the Oedipodea and the Epigoni which there are less than ten and only three verbatim fragments totaling four lines.
+There are very few fragments for the Oedipodea.
+For the Epigoni there are less than ten fragments and only three verbatim fragments totaling four lines.
 In addition, unlike the poetry of the Trojan cycle, there is no prose summary.